 Varying the spacing between fence slats can dramatically change both the look and function of your horizontal fence.
 Tight spacing, like just an inch apart, gives you maximum privacy, making it harder for neighbors to see through.
 On the other hand, wider gaps, such as three to four inches, allow for airflow and sunlight.

 When planning your fence, measuring carefully is key.
 Use a measuring tape to ensure each gap is consistent, which will give your fence a neat appearance.
-A simple way to maintain even spacing is to cut small spacers from wood.
+A simple way to maintain even spacing is to cut small wooden spacers.

 To create a plant wall around your horizontal fence, consider using hanging planters or vertical gardens.
 You can attach metal brackets or shelves directly to the fence to hold pots filled with low-maintenance plants like succulents or herbs.